 When it comes to finding the best Comuna 13 tour in Medellín, you want to make sure that you go with a local guide.
 There's no better way to learn about the comuna and its history than from someone who was born and raised in the city.

-That’s why I chose to join in with my friend Sebastian.
+That's why I chose to join in with my friend Sebastian.
 He runs the best-rated Comuna 13 and graffiti tour in Medellín and is highly respected in the Comuna.
-Additionally, he is highly knowledgable and his guided tour also includes the cable car, and local snacks!
+Additionally, he is highly knowledgeable and his guided tour also includes the cable car and local snacks!

 But, isn't Comuna 13 a Dangerous Area?

 The truth is, it's absolutely true that Medellín was for a long time, the most dangerous city in the world.
 And, within this city, Comuna 13 was by far one of the most dangerous neighborhoods.